 The Stanford CIS World Intermediary Liability Map documents laws around the world that govern internet intermediaries and shape users’ digital rights.
 It provides both basic and advanced tools to search for and visualise how legislation, decisions and public policies are evolving globally.
 It has captured the following in relation to China:

-- In 2000, China’s State Council imposed obligations on “producing, assisting in the production of, issuing, or broadcasting” information that contravened an ambiguous list of principles (for example opposing the basic principles as they are confirmed in the Constitution; disrupting national policies on religion, propagating evil cults and feudal superstitions; and spreading rumours, disturbing social order or disrupting social stability).
+- In 2000, China’s State Council imposed obligations on “producing, assisting in the production of, issuing, or broadcasting” information that contravened an ambiguous list of principles (for example opposing the basic principles as they are confirmed in the Constitution; disrupting national policies on religion, propagating evil cults and feudal superstitions; and spreading rumours, disturbing social order, or disrupting social stability).

 - China has followed through with its strict liability approach and continues to hold internet companies liable if they fail to comply.
-This has led to wide scale filtering and monitoring by intermediaries.
+This has led to wide-scale filtering and monitoring by intermediaries.
 This level of oversight has resulted in social media companies being the principal censors of their users’ content.

 Broad immunity model

 On the other end of the spectrum is the broad immunity model, which provides exemptions from liability without distinguishing between intermediary function and content.
-The UNESCO Report cites the Communications Decency Act in the United States as an example for this model, which protects intermediaries from liability for illegal behaviour by users from liability when they do remove content in compliance with private company policy.
+The UNESCO report cites the Communications Decency Act in the United States as an example of this model, which protects intermediaries from liability for illegal behaviour by users when they do remove content in compliance with private company policy.
 ARTICLE19 explains that under this model, intermediaries are not responsible for the content they carry, but are responsible for the content they disseminate.
 The Organisation for Economic Co-operation and Development (OECD), in its Council Recommendation on principles for internet policy, makes reference to this as the preferred model, as it conforms with the best practices, discussed below, and gives due regard to the promotion and protection of the global free flow of information online.

 Conditional liability in South Africa